jan-duda/crypt-explorer/README.md

-# crypt-explorer
+# Crypt Explorer
+Concept

     A dungeon exploration game with a visible map displayed in a grid format.
     The goal is to navigate the dungeon, collect treasures, and avoid or defeat enemies.